-ASSET CATEGORY HIERARCHY DEFINITION )pen Space Regional Regional significance where a large proportion of users come from outside of the district.
-District District significance where assets are used mainly by people living in and from adjacent municipal districts.
-Local Local area significance where assets are used mainly by people living within a suburb, town, ward, local area or within a block or two of where they live.
+ASSET CATEGORY HIERARCHY DEFINITION Regional significance where a large proportion of users come from Regional outside of the district.
+District significance where assets are used mainly by people living in and from adjacent municipal districts.
+Local Local area significance where assets are used mainly by people living within a suburb, town, ward, local area or within a block or two of where they live,